ddmills/geotic/readme.md

 // alternatively, listen for when an individual entity is created/updated that matches query.onEntityAdded((entity) => {
-    console.log('an entity was updated or created that matches the query!', entity)l });
+    console.log('an entity was updated or created that matches the query!', entity);
+});

 query.onEntityRemoved((entity) => {
-    console.log('an entity was updated or destroyed that previously matched the query!', entity)l });
+    console.log('an entity was updated or destroyed that previously matched the query!', entity);
+});
 ```

 -   **query.get()** get the result [Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) of the query
 -   **onEntityAdded(fn)** add a callback for when an entity is created or updated to match the query
 -   **onEntityRemoved(fn)** add a callback for when an entity is removed or updated to no longer match the query
--   **isMatch(entity)** returns `true` if the given `entity` matches this query.
+-   **has(entity)** returns `true` if the given `entity` is being tracked by the query.
 Mostly used internally
+-   **refresh()** re-check all entities to see if they match.
+Very expensive, and only used internally

 ### serialization